What is vitamin D

 Vitamin D is a fat-soluble vitamin.
-It is also known as the sunshine vitamin because it is synthesized when the skin is exposed to the sun.
+It is also known as the sunshine vitamin, as it is synthesized when the skin is exposed to sunlight.
 Vitamin D plays an important role in bone metabolism, muscle function and the immune system.

 Vitamin D and cholesterol

-And yes, it is thanks to cholesterol and the sun that our body synthesizes vitamin D. More precisely, the UV-B rays of the sun which will react with 7-dehydrocholesterol (a derivative of cholesterol present in our body) to form vitamin D.
+Yes, it's thanks to cholesterol and the sun that our body synthesizes vitamin D. More precisely, the sun's UV-B rays react with 7-dehydrocholesterol (a cholesterol derivative present in our bodies) to form vitamin D.

-So, it is good to remember the importance of cholesterol in our body because, among other things, it is thanks to him that we manage to synthesize this vitamin D.
+So it's good to remember the importance of cholesterol in our bodies, as it's one of the factors that enables us to synthesize vitamin D.

 How does vitamin D work?

 Vitamin D helps control the amount of calcium and phosphate you absorb from food.

 Calcium is essential for healthy bones.
 Phosphate is needed for healthy bones, teeth, muscles, nerves and basic bodily functions.

 - Vitamin D2 (ergocalciferol) is naturally present in certain plants.